joelbiffin/talks/README.md

 # Talks Given in the Public Realm

+An incomplete list of some talks I've given out in the wild.
+Maybe one day I'll get my act together and genuinely use this repo to develop them but who knows.

+If you're interested in anything that I've spoken about then feel free to reach out to me on [linkedin](https://www.linkedin.com/in/joelbiffin/).

 ## LLGems: Re-using Code the Ruby Way

 The talk takes a look under the hood of Cleo's Rails monolith, the Rails Engines, and how we share code between them.
 It's a bit like a kitchen experiment – blending the best of both worlds to enhance the Separation of Concerns, while still keeping our favorite code recipes within reach.